 It was remarkable how their definition is so similar to what we do here at Forward-Thinking Workplaces.

 Which brings me to a word in their definition I’d like to focus on:

 There is no forward-thinking leadership or workplace unless we truly and authentically engage — with each other.

 At the heart of the forward-thinking workplace is the idea that we all have something to bring to the table.
 And, we need each other to help see it in ourselves and to uncover it in each other.

-Helping people to ENGAGE is why I’m now focusing more and more of my attention on our forum where we are working to build a community of forward-thinking leaders who ENGAGE with each other.
+Helping people to ENGAGE is why I’m now focusing more and more of my attention on working to build a community of forward-thinking leaders who ENGAGE with each other.